mindearth/mobilkit/docs/index.rst

 Funding was provided by the Spanish Fund for Latin America and the Caribbean (SFLAC) under the Disruptive Technologies for Development (DT4D) program.

+The findings, interpretations, and conclusions expressed in this repository and in the example notebooks are entirely those of the authors.
+They do not necessarily represent the views of the International Bank for Reconstruction and Development/World Bank and its affiliated organizations, or those of the Executive Directors of the World Bank or the governments they represent.

 The code is released under the MIT license (see the LICENSE file for details).